martinnj/distro-dumper/README.md

 Testing and linting is done through `tox` environments, make sure you have tox installed and run any of the environments:

-- `tox -e py39` - Runs the package tests with Python 3.9.
-- `tox -e py310` - Runs the package tests with Python 3.10.
 - `tox -e py311` - Runs the package tests with Python 3.11.
+- `tox -e py312` - Runs the package tests with Python 3.12.
 - `tox -e lint` - Runs pylint and outputs the result.
 - `tox -e cov` - Runs the package tests with the code coverage analysis.